Five Overlooked Tax Breaks for Individuals

 5. Bad Debt

-If you think you qualify for these tax breaks but aren’t sure, help is just a phone call away.
+If you think you qualify for these tax breaks but aren’t sure, please contact the office for assistance.